How Do I Comp A House? – Real Estate Comping And Home Value Comps Explained.

 Listings vs. Pending vs. Sold, and days back for comparable sales.

+The main difference between listings vs pending vs sold is that this gives us a very good ‘snapshot’ of how the area is performing in real estate.
+It shows if the area is a hot zone or a cool one.
 Market stats tell what is happening in the area, whether people are moving out or in, the owner/tenant make-up, inventory level, days on the market, and more.

 Suppose there are a lot of active properties in relation to the number of pending and sold properties over the last six months that indicate a cooler area.